Mark O'Meley: Background

 O'Meley was born in West Wyalong, New South Wales, Australia.
 O'Meley played with the Northern Lakes Warriors (previously Munmorah Maulers) on the New South Wales' Central Coast.

 Playing career

 O'Meley made his first grade debut for North Sydney in round 1 1999 against Western Suburbs at Parramatta Stadium.
-At the end of the 1999 NRL season, North Sydney merged with arch rivals the Manly-Warringah Sea Eagles to form the Northern Eagles as part of the NRL's rationalisation plan.
+At the end of the 1999 NRL season, North Sydney had a joint venture with arch rivals the Manly-Warringah Sea Eagles to form the Northern Eagles as part of the NRL's rationalisation plan.

 O'Meley played for the Northern Eagles in their inaugural game against the Newcastle Knights in round 1 of the 2000 NRL season at the Central Coast Stadium.
 O'Meley departed the club at the end of the 2001 season and signed for Canterbury.